 Paying attention to the language that we use about addiction can help us make significant strides toward removing a major barrier to people asking for help and helps cultivate a more realistic concept of the disease.
 Words can do demonstrable damage to a person in or seeking recovery.
 Or, words can offer hope.

-September is National Recovery Month, and it’s time for everyone in all communities and networks to help fix this language.
 With better language we can tackle stigma; with less stigma we can make sure the 21 million families currently struggling with addiction find the treatment and support they need.

 Jessica began working in prevention at 15 years old through an anti-drug coalition in southern California.
 The next chapters included an appointment by President Bill Clinton to serve on the Drug-Free Communities Commission, serving as a legislative aid in the U.S. House of Representatives, and work to pass and fund the Second Chance Act to help individuals returning home from prison and jail.
 In 2015, Jessica founded the Addiction Policy Forum to help families and patients struggling with the disease of addiction.
 Frustrated by the lack of progress in improving outcomes for those individuals and families struggling, she started the nonprofit with $13,000 from her own savings account and long hours at the dining room table.
 Read more about Jessica Hulsey Nickel.